Edited: April 6, 2026

 Plugs Fall Out Easily

-This usually means the outlet’s internal contacts are worn.
-Without a snug fit, plugs can slip and arc, which creates heat—and heat leads to fire risks.
+When plugs fall out easily, it usually means the outlet’s internal contacts are worn.
+Without a snug fit, plugs can slip and arc, creating heat—and heat increases the risk of electrical fires.

 Warm or Hot to the Touch